 Not unless you have too much time on your hands, and a shortage of better things to do.
 No one really does these things manually.
 There are software solutions available that will allow you to set up massive outreach campaigns by adjusting a few variables and releasing the virtual hounds out into the wild, wild web.

 These kinds of tools will allow you to outperform a team of virtual assistants on your own, simply by using your intelligence and unique insights to instruct the tools on how to operate according to your own vision.

 We’re not mentioning specific tools since this isn’t about endorsing any brands.
-It’s about letting you know there are many tools out there that will make your digital marketing so much easier.
+It’s about letting you know there are many tools out there like attribution modeling that will make your digital marketing so much easier.
 The point of this article is to help you see you have many options now available that will allow you to potentiate your work.
 We trust you found this useful.
 It’s now up to you to find your favoured alternatives for each of the automated marketing tools listed here.
 Start looking now, and you’ll see there is no shortage of options available.

 About the Author

 This article was written by Patrick Hanley of APC Physio and Sports Clinic.
 Patrick has utilised marketing automation to boost his marketing efforts in promoting different niches within his physiotherapy clinic like personal training.